 Not to worry: We've put together a guide to help with legally transferring your firearms wherever you live.

 The Ever-Important Disclaimer and a Word About Gun Laws

-There are two important points to address before we go further: politics and legality.
+Before we go further, there are two important points to address: politics and legality.